RainThunder/fefates-tools/README.md

 * Nightmare: [here](http://serenesforest.net/forums/index.php?showtopic=26737) or [here](http://www.romhacking.net/utilities/610/).
 Nightmare 2 is recommended.
 * [FEAT](https://github.com/SciresM/FEAT/releases), for decompressing .lz files.
 * [BatchLZ77](http://filetrip.net/nds-downloads/utilities/download-batchlz77-1-3-f11736.html) / [DSDecmp4](http://www.romhacking.net/utilities/789/) / [lzx](http://www.romhacking.net/utilities/826/) to recompress the edited file.
 I'm not sure if those tools work on other operating systems than Windows. lzx is open-source and written in C, so you might be able to compile it for other OSes.
-* If you want to run .py script, you need [Python 2.7](https://www.python.org/download).
+* If you want to run .py script, you need [Python](https://www.python.org/download).
+Both Python 2 and Python 3 are supported.

 # Download
 https://github.com/RainThunder/fefates-tools/archive/master.zip